Keith Edwards (media personality): Career

 A former Detroit beauty salon worker, Edwards relocated to New York in 2005 and ended up in television production, working on such reality shows as The Real Housewives of Miami and Wicked Single.

-In 2019, he moved from production to political strategy co-ordination, joining the communications team of New York city council speaker, Corey Johnson.
+In 2019, he moved from production to political strategy co-ordination, joining the communications team of New York city council speaker Corey Johnson.

 In 2020, he worked on Michael Bloomberg's 2020 United States presidential campaign.
-He was later appointed the Director of Communications for The Lincoln Project.
-The Lincoln Project are Republicans who stood against Donald Trump in the 2020 and 2024 United States presidential elections.
+He was later appointed the Director of Communications for The Lincoln Project, an organization of Republicans who stood against Donald Trump in the 2020 and 2024 United States presidential elections.
 He led the anti-Trump ads from fellow Republicans.
 Edwards was profiled on CBS's 60 Minutes about this work.

-Following the 2020 election, Edwards later served as a senior digital advisor for Jon Ossoff's senate campaign in Georgia, and then in 2022, he was Communications Director for Nikki Fried’s gubernatorial campaign in Florida.
-He has since interviewed Michigan state senator Mallory McMorrow, California Senator Adam Schiff and U.S. Secretary of Transportation, Pete Buttigieg.
+Following the 2020 election, Edwards later served as a senior digital advisor for Jon Ossoff's senate campaign in Georgia, and then in 2022, he was Communications Director for Nikki Fried's gubernatorial campaign in Florida.
+He has since interviewed Michigan state senator Mallory McMorrow, California Senator Adam Schiff and U.S. Secretary of Transportation Pete Buttigieg.
 He also writes a newsletter on Substack titled No Lies Detected.

 Edwards was named by Wired as one of the influencers shaping the 2024 election, and was among the group of influencers invited to attend the State of the Union briefing at the White House by Joe Biden.
 He was one of 200 influencers invited to the 2024 Democratic National Convention.
-His work and analysis has been cited in outlets including The Washington Post, Washington Blade, CNN, The New Yorker, CBS News, Newsweek, and New York Magazine.
+His work and analysis has been cited in outlets including The Washington Post, Washington Blade, CNN, The New Yorker, CBS News, Newsweek, and New York magazine.

-In 2024, he created a political commentary YouTube channel, which has 1 million subscribers as of October 2025.
-The channel provides daily news updates with commentary and contains interviews with figures such as Representative Ro Khanna, Donald Trump's niece Mary L. Trump and Texas Democratic state representative and pastor James Talarico.
+In 2024, he created a political commentary YouTube channel, which has 1.32 million subscribers as of August 2026.
+The channel provides daily news updates with commentary and contains interviews with figures such as Representative Ro Khanna, Donald Trump's niece Mary L. Trump, Minnesota Governor Tim Walz, and Texas Democratic state representative and pastor James Talarico.

+In December 2025, the day after the United States Department of Justice released a batch of files related to Jeffrey Epstein, Edwards uploaded a fake image of Donald Trump with a young girl whose face was blacked out to both YouTube and Twitter.
+The YouTube thumbnail was captioned "The FBI forgot to redact this" and the Twitter image "They forgot to delete this one."
+Edwards was the original source of the image.
+Earlier in the month, he admitted to having generated a fake image showing U.S. Vice President JD Vance arguing with his wife, Usha, in a restaurant for a video thumbnail.

+In August of 2026, on the 'Lib & Learn' podcast, Edwards stated that he was a member of the Democratic Socialists of America's New York chapter.

+Personal life

+Edwards is openly gay, stating that he came out at 16.
+He added: "Sexuality, for me, is just as important as if I'm left- or right-handed.
+It just doesn't really impact my life at all."